easybuilders/easybuild-framework/easybuild/tools/_toml_writer/README.md

 To be able to update, change and remove it without breaking backwards compatibility in EasyBuild it is in a "private" sub-package and should not be used directly: **It can be changed without warning!**

-The stable interface is `easybuild.tools.dump_toml`.
+The stable interface is `easybuild.tools.filetools.dump_toml`.

 ## Implementation